Menu planning for long day care

 Sample two-week menus

 Two sample two-week menus (summer and winter) based on the Menu planning guidelines for long day care, with explanations on how they meet the guidelines.

 What to leave off the menu

-Learn what foods and drinks should not be your centre menu, and get some healthier suggestions for special occasions.
+Learn about 'discretionary' foods and drinks, and get some healthier suggestions for special occasions.